School of Education

 3. Teacher candidates completing the following dual certification programs do not need to pass the FoRT for licensure so long as they apply for both licenses being prepared.
 Candidates who choose to apply for only the Elementary & Middle School license (2088) must take and pass the FoRT to meet the reading competency requirement.

-1. Elementary/middle education (EME, grades K-9) & french education (grades K-12) major
+1. Elementary/middle education (EME, grades K-9) & French education (grades K-12) major

-2. Elementary/middle education (EME, grades K-9) & spanish education (grades K-12) major
+2. Elementary/middle education (EME, grades K-9) & Spanish education (grades K-12) major

 3. Elementary/middle education (EME, grades K-9) & TESOL (grades K-12) major